-Amanda Thiessen Superintendent
+Superintendent- Amanda Thiessen

-- 1. Check in will be on Tuesday, July 23rd from 6-8 pm.
+- Check in will be on Tuesday, July 22nd from 6-8 pm.
 Sand will be provided for bucket calf bedding.
 No straw or wood shavings needed. - 2.
-Stall rent of \$1.00 per head must be turned in with a livestock entry form for each youth by Monday, July 8th. - 3.
+Stall rent of \$1.00 per head must be turned in with a livestock entry form for each youth by Monday, July 7th. - 3.
 Bucket Calves will be shown at halter, both conference and showmanship. - 4.
 For conference judging a completed Bucket Calf Record (available at the extension office, www.postrock.ksu.edu) should be brought along for the judge to review.
 The record will be turned in to the superintendent when the calf is checked in on Tuesday evening. - 5.
 The champion bucket calf in each age division will receive an award. - 6.
 Grooming suggestions: 7-9 year old: calves should be clean.
 Clipping can only be done with scissors.
 All grooming should be done by the 4-Her.
 Showsticks may not be used.
 10-12 year old: calves should be clean, clipping with electric clippers is discouraged while using a show stick is encouraged. - 7.
 "Last year's bucket calf" class (4006) is for calves SHOWN as bucket calves in last year's Mitchell County Fair.
 These calves may also enter their appropriate heifer/market steer class, in the beef show.
 No ribbon premiums will be given in class 4006. - 4006.
 Last year's bucket calf, heifer or steer - 4010.
 Conference judging, 7-9 year old members before of Jan.
-1 4101.
-Dairy Does 6-12 months of age of current year - 4011.
+1 of current year - 4011.
 Conference judging, 10-12 year old members before of Jan.
 1 of current year - 4012.
 Showmanship, 7-9 year old members before of Jan.
-1 of current year
+1 of current year - 4013.

-4013.
 Showmanship, 10-12 year old members before of Jan.
 1 of current year